Dr Ilvana Dzafic

 Social cognition and regularity learning across the psychosis continuum

 People with schizophrenia can have impaired social cognition, which is robustly associated with functional outcome.
 Social cognition involves interpreting the intentions and dispositions of others and using this knowledge to guide behaviour in social interactions.
-In my research, I am interested in the cognitive and brain processes that underlie social cognitive impairment in schizophrenia.
+In my research, I am interested in the processes that underlie social cognitive impairment in schizophrenia.

 One process that may be impaired during social cognition is regularity learning.
 Regularity learning ability is used to learn the statistics of the environment and form internal models about others and the world.
 I am exploring if regularity learning is impaired across the psychosis continuum, rendering the environment chaotic and surprising and if this leads to delusional beliefs and precepts.